 How do I get the rebate?

 In most cases, the rebate will be automatically deducted from your electricity, propane or wood fuel bill.
-In a few cases you will have to complete a Customer Rebate Application Form and send a copy of the completed form and original invoice(s) showing that HST was paid to the department.
+In a few cases you will have to complete a Customer Rebate Application Form along with a PEI Vendor Registration Form to be eligible for payment.
+Send, to the Department, a copy of the completed forms and original invoice(s) showing that HST was paid on the original purchase.
 Applications will be accepted for rebates greater than $50 or once per year.